 You need a business that has enough core elements that keeps you excited to get you through the less exciting but completely necessary other elements.

 2.Leave your workstation ready

-So I never come to my desk and think WTF am I doing next and waste 10 minutes faffing around trying to organise myself!
-For most mumpreneurs it’s a case of utilising every snatched moment so make sure you set yourself up for success.
+So I never come to my desk and think “wahh what am I doing next”, and waste 10 minutes faffing around trying to organise myself!
+Set yourself up for success.